MultiCraft/repixture/mods/rp_mobs/API.md

 ### Task

 A task is just a table.
-You can optionally define this field:
+It can have the following fields:

 * `label`: Brief string explaining what the task does.
 Only for debug
+* `task_queue`: Read-only reference to the task queue this task is part of or nil.
+  Will be set automatically when the task is added to a task queue.

 Tasks can be created with `rp_mobs.create_task`.